PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 construction.
 Production still reconciles unconditionally at this checkpoint;
 a strict architecture expectation requires one immediate guard over all three counters before that call may change.

+The terminal consecutive-Reshape result is now assigned, and the existing immediate reconciliation is guarded by the sum of those three exact mutation counters.
+The runner remains in its original position with the same Session LayoutState and diagnostics.
+A lowerer-level fixture proves the zero path and each individual positive counter; the complete runner suite retains both rewrite behavior and its state-free no-candidate fast path.